fulltilt/poke-trades/README.md

 [x] Clean DB of cards with null data
 [x] Display list of all cards
 [x] Let a user create a collection
-[] Let a user propose a trade
+[] make user create username upon creation (redirect until done) [] Let a user propose a trade
+[x] Add table indexes (Vercel Postgres has it on id by default?)
+[] Wish list to be used to suggest potential trades
+[] Create dashboard
 [] Add top progress bar
 [] Limit the amount of fields returned from card search [] Clerk route testing (redirects after auth, redirects after logging out, etc)